jdurbin/grapnel/README.md

 <img src="https://raw.github.com/jdurbin/grapnel/master/img/graplinghook.png" width="256">

 A grappling hook, also called a **grapnel**, is a device that allows one to hook onto an object for the purpose of grabbing hold or gripping an object at a distnace.
 Groovy **grapnel** is a collection of libraries and tools that will help you to get a grip on your data analysis tasks.
 While **grapnel** is geared towards [Groovy](http://groovy.codehaus.org/), several tools are useful as stand alone-applications, and the **grapnel** libraries provide functionality that can be use in Java or any JVM based language as well.
-One way to think of **grapnel** is the kitchen sink of Java/Groovy functionality that I use every day in my bioinformatics/machine learning research.
+I think of **grapnel** is the kitchen sink of Java/Groovy functionality that I use every day in my bioinformatics/machine learning research.

 The general-interest packages in grapnel include: